davebaol/angular-formio-editor/README.md

     }
     ```
     </details>
-  - <details><summary><b>options.renderer</b> :point_left:</summary>
+  - <details><summary><b>options.renderer</b> 👈</summary>

     ```javascript
     {
       // Whether to hide the renderer tab or not.
-Defaults to false
+Defaults to false.
       hideTab: false,
       // Specify if renderer is the active tab at component startup.
-Defaults to false
+Defaults to false.
       defaultTab: false,
       // Input and output arguments of the component <formio>.
       // Refer to the official documentation.